geraldb/talks/git_for_data.md

   - (Built-in) Map View

-# 1st Impression - The "New" Zip Archive
+# 1st Impression - Git - The "New" Zip Archive

 A Git Repo(sitory) is the "New" Zip Archive - All-In-One Package for Data, Docs, Script 'n' More